 - 2.5 cups all-purpose flour 625 ml

-In a large bowl, combine yeast , sugar and salt with warm water and let stand until yeast is dissolved, about 10 minutes.
+- In a large bowl, combine yeast, sugar and salt with warm water and let stand until yeast is dissolved about 5 minutes.
 Stir in flour to make a soft dough.

 - Knead for about 5 minutes on a floured surface.
 Shape into a ball.

-- Put dough in an oiled bowl, cover with plastic wrap, and let stand for about an hour in a warm place, until dough has doubled in size.
+- Put the dough in an oiled bowl, cover with plastic wrap, and let stand for about an hour in a warm place, until it has doubled in size.

-While pan is heating, roll out one of the dough balls into a thin oblong, and place on pan, cooking for about 3 minutes on each side until golden and bubbly.
+- While the pan is heating, roll out one of the dough balls into a thin oblong, and place on pan, cooking for about 3 minutes on each side until golden and bubbly.
 It's important for the dough to be very thin so the bread cooks through.
-Use kitchen thongs to turn the naans, and to remove them from the pan.
+Use kitchen tongs to turn the naans, and to remove them from the pan.

 - Remove from pan, and continue with the remaining dough.
 You can brush each naan with melted butter if you like.